 - NMR for hydrogen nuclei is called proton (1H) NMR.
 This is the major isotope of hydrogen which is spin active.

-- There are a number of differences to carbon NMR that make analyzing a proton NMR spectrum more complicated.
+- Proton NMR spectra are a bit more complicated than 13C NMR.
 Proton NMR spectra show splitting patterns in the peaks.

-Proton environments ‘couple’ with proton environments on carbons adjacent to them.
-This causes the signals to ‘split’ in a way that is sometimes called the “n + 1 rule” because the result of the split depends on the number of adjacent protons (n), plus one.
+This is when proton environments ‘couple’ with other environments on carbons adjacent to them.
+This causes the signals to ‘split’ in a way that is sometimes called the n + 1 rule because the type of split depends on the number of adjacent protons (n), plus one.
 For example: